AKIMANIZANYE/Login/README.md

 if input usernme==inputusername and inputpassword== inputpaword: print  login to your account
 else:
-print the username and passwor is incorrect
+print the username and passwor is incorrect is not validating into our  list

 # Technologu Used
 I used  Ptyhon3.6